kmburt12/yj_delivery_database/README.md

 Yellow Jacket Delivery Database

 Overview: This project was developed to recreate a campus delivery system using a relational database in MySQL.
 The database models users, orders, warehouses, trucks, and routes to simulate how packages move through a delivery service.
+The code also includes a link to a YouTube video demonstration that walks through the implementation of key stored procedures, such as updating delivery routes and hiring new workers

 Features:
 - Entity-Relationship Design: Created an ER diagram to define relationships between core entities (orders, warehouses, routes, workers).